tristan-oa/Linux-Shell-in-C/README.md

 _Eggshell_ was designed to cater for the following internal commands:

-> `exit` - Terminates all running processes spawned by the _Eggshell_ instance and quits the program
+&emsp; `exit` - Terminates all running processes spawned by the _Eggshell_ instance and quits the program

-> `print` - Echoes text expressions or variable values to standard output
+&emsp; `print` - Echoes text expressions or variable values to standard output

-> `chdir` - Changes the current working directory (CWD)
+&emsp; `chdir` - Changes the current working directory (CWD)

-> `all` - Prints all the shell variables in key-value pairs
+&emsp; `all` - Prints all the shell variables in key-value pairs

-> `source` - Provides scripting functionality.
-This command takes the name of a script file as its only argument and proceeds to open this file and execute all its commands.
+&emsp; `source` - Provides scripting functionality.
+This command takes the name of a script file as its only argument and proceeds to open this file and execute all of its commands.
 Each executed command behaves exactly in the same way as if it were typed in

 _Eggshell_'s current implementation traps and handles errors when commands fail.
 It returns appropriate error messages indicating the reason for failure.